-Our key insight, supported by empirical evidence \cite{singh2025matters}, is that high-level semantic representations extracted from VFM encoders contain mainly the basic structure of images, which play a crucial role for reconstruction fidelity, especially under extreme bandwidth constraints and low SNR regimes.
+Our key insight, supported by empirical evidence \cite{singh2025matters}, is that high-level semantic representations extracted from VFM encoders primarily capture the basic structures of images, which play a crucial role in reconstruction fidelity, especially under extreme bandwidth constraints and low SNR regimes.
 In contrast, low-level details, typically comprising high-frequency information such as textures and edges, are less important from a generative perspective.
-Building on above insight, in this paper, we propose a novel semantics-prioritized GJSCC framework, named DiT-JSCC.
+Building on the above insight, in this paper, we propose a novel semantics-prioritized GenJSCC framework, named DiT-JSCC.
 At the transmitter, we develop a dual-branch JSCC encoder, which disentangles the input images hierarchically into high-level semantics and low-level details.
-At the receiver, we employ a generative diffusion transformer (DiT) model as the backbone of JSCC decoder to synthesis lost details and render it on recoverd semantics.
-In this manner, our DiT-JSCC co-designs the transceiver and enables end-to-end optimization, which is different from existing diffusion-based GJSCC methods \cite{niu2023hybrid, wu2024cddm, zhang2025semantics, yang2024diffusion, wang2025diffcom} that primarily emphasize denoising generative process at the receiver.
+At the receiver, we employ a generative diffusion transformer (DiT) model as the backbone of the JSCC decoder to synthesize missing details and render them based on recovered semantics.
+In this manner, our DiT-JSCC co-designs the transceiver and enables end-to-end optimization, which differs from existing diffusion-based GenJSCC methods \cite{niu2023hybrid, wu2024cddm, zhang2025semantics, yang2024diffusion, wang2025diffcom} that primarily emphasize the denoising generative process at the receiver.